Palestinian Mandela? Marwan Barghouti, imprisoned preacher of unity.

 Key themes in Mr. Barghouti’s lessons: unity and community.

-“Marwan taught us that you can perhaps succeed 50% of your goals as an individual, but you can succeed 90% as a group,” says Mr. Manasreh, a former high school dropout in prison who earned an MA and is now a political activist.
+“Marwan taught us that you can perhaps succeed 50% of your goals as an individual, but you can succeed 90% as a group,” says Mr. Manasreh, a former high school dropout in prison who earned a master’s and is now a political activist.

 “We must ... build coalitions with those who disagree with us, because differences in opinions strengthen your decisions.”

-Mr. Barghouti recently began teaching an MA course – in Israeli Affairs.
+Mr. Barghouti recently began teaching a master’s course – in Israeli affairs.

 Relatives and colleagues worry that Mr. Barghouti’s role as a unifying figure is hurting his chances of release; the far-right Israeli government and Mr. Abbas both have vested interests in his imprisonment.
 His living conditions have reportedly deteriorated since far-right Israeli National Security Minister Itamar Ben-Gvir ordered him detained in solitary confinement in December.